putyourlightson/craft-secrets/README.md

 ## Requirements

-This plugin requires [Craft CMS](https://craftcms.com/) 3.0.3 or later, or 4.0.0 or later.
+This plugin requires [Craft CMS](https://craftcms.com/) 3.0.3 or later, or 4.0.0 or later, or 5.0.0 or later.

 ## Installation